biancode/node-bacstack/CONTRIBUTING.md

 ### Git

-Please, do you changes with teh develop branch and send your pull request to develop, too!
+Please, do your changes with the develop branch and send your pull request to develop, too!

 ### Start